palepen/sylvan/README.md

 ### Prerequisites

-- Linux System
+- Linux System (not sure if any linux specific things are used that posix compliant)
-- C compiler
+- GCC compiler (GNU extensions are used)
 - make

 ### Setup and Execution